Did you know that you can actually use Yoda’s meditations from Star Ways?

 Meditation is very important to Jedi.

 As a meditation teacher I have actually taught Yoda’s meditation techniques to many people.
-(Which is quite easy because most of the philosophy in Star Wars is based on Zen).
+Which is quite easy because most of the philosophy in Star Wars is based on Zen.
+Read my beginners guide to Zen and you will see what I mean.

-Yoda is one of our picks of the best spiritual movie characters ever.
+Yoda is one of our picks of the best spiritual movie characters ever (I’d love to hear your opinion on that one).

 And it is definitely worth actually learning Yoda’s technique in real life.